 EARLY /MID-CAREER REPRESENTATIVES

-NICOLA GRAY - CHAIR
+DR NICOLA GRAY - CHAIR

 Nicola is a Senior Lecturer at the Australian National Phenome Centre (ANPC) at Murdoch University.
 Nicola’s principal expertise are in analytical chemistry and her research activities involve the development and application of mass spectrometry methods and metabolic phenotyping workflows to problems in clinical medicine and population health.
 Since joining the ANPC in 2019, Nicola has initiated and led the implementation of targeted, high-throughput metabolite phenotyping workflows and is establishing an academic research program in cardiometabolic diseases.
 Nicola’s scientific outputs focus on novel method development, disease biomarkers, biomarkers of nutritional intake and exploring the interaction between diet and diabetes and cardiovascular disease risk.